Welcome to Loving, Living, Laughing!

 To see more pictures from the last Bible Bee hive meeting of 2016 click here.

-August - Bible Bee Celebration Day, Bible Bee Campout, Owen Goes Hunting for the First Time
+August - Bible Bee Celebration Day, Bible Bee Campout, Mr. O. Goes Hunting for the First Time

 The Bible Bee campout was such a blast!
 We most certainly enjoyed our time together after the summer study!

-September - Rosalie's Birthday, Parents 25th Anniversary, Family Pictures, Nationals Practice Fun
+September - Sweet Sis' Birthday, Parents 25th Anniversary, Family Pictures, Nationals Practice Fun

 Ever since Dad and Mom got those awesome cupcakes for my birthday, we have had cupcakes for every birthday and occasion, which included my parents 25th anniversary!
 Dad picked silver sprinkles for the 25 years and a blue heart, the color of their wedding color!